POSSE to Facebook

 Tantek via Bridgy

-On some posts (typically those longer than a tweet), Tantek Çelik manually uses Bridgy Publish (via its web UI) to POSSE a few of his original posts to Facebook, and then manually updates his post storage to link with u-syndication from his original to the FB POSSE copy, since 2014-08-01:
+Tantek used to use Bridgy to automatically POSSE photo posts to Facebook (since 2015).
+On some notes (multiple paragraphs longer than a tweet), Tantek Çelik manually uses Bridgy Publish (via its web UI) to POSSE a few of his original posts to Facebook, and then manually updates his post storage to link with u-syndication from his original to the FB POSSE copy, since 2014-08-01:

 - original: http://tantek.com/2014/210/t1/trackattack-warmup-laps-first-time-did-all